alan-turing-institute/census2021-backbrief/deliverables/report.md

 Current Challenges
 ------

 Difficulties in matching the CCS records with census records from the same person or household occur when there is missing/incomplete information in one of the records, or differences due to spelling mistakes, scanning errors and other mistakes.
 As such, this problem can be considered a "record linkage" problem.
-See the *Methods for Record Linkage* section of this report for a longer summary of the record linkage problem and the algorithms used to tackle it.
+See the *Review of Current Work* section of this report for a longer summary of the record linkage problem and the algorithms used to tackle it.

 Record matching between the CCS and census is subject to strict precision and recall criteria; recall of at least $99.75\,\%$ and precision of at least $99.9\,\%$.
 In 2011, the number of matches was 649,944.
 This allows no more than 1,629 true matches to be missed by the matching procedure.